-A Promise Leader is a committed supporter of Sandy Hook Promise’s mission and approach who is willing to go beyond activity at the individual level and bring Sandy Hook Promise programs and initiatives to a larger audience within their community.
+A Promise Leader is a committed supporter of Sandy Hook Promise’s (SHP) mission.
+These are folks who go beyond the individual level and bring Sandy Hook Promise programs and initiatives to a larger audience within their community.

 Examples of Promise Leaders at work in their communities include:

-Shannon (Street, Maryland) hosted a Sandy Hook Promise information table at the annual PTA Spring Fair at her children’s elementary school.
-Nearly all of the people who attended the fair were families of young children in her rural community, so it was the perfect opportunity to talk about Sandy Hook Promise’s programs and the importance of not just talking about the gun, but the reasons why someone picks up a gun to hurt themselves or someone else.
+Shannon (Street, Maryland) hosted a SHP information table at the annual PTA Spring Fair at her children’s elementary school.
+Nearly all who attended the fair were families of young children in her rural community.
+It was the perfect opportunity to talk about Sandy Hook Promise.
+She shared information about SHP’s mission, programs, and warning signs.

 Mark (Dayton, Ohio) runs an after-school program for disadvantaged youth at his church.
-Over 50 youth attend the after-school program from 12 different schools.
-Mark has implemented Start With Hello to teach young people how to reduce social isolation and foster community within their schools and neighborhood.
-Mark also signed up to bring Sandy Hook Promise’s Say Something program to his youth group.
+Over 50 kids attend the after-school program from 12 different schools.
+Mark has implemented Start With Hello to teach young people how to support one another and be friendly.
+Additionally, Mark brought Sandy Hook Promise’s Say Something program to his youth group.

-Nikki (Worthington, Ohio) hosted a Sandy Hook Promise Open House at a local wine bistro in her neighborhood earlier this summer.
-She chose an open house format because she knew that within her circle of friends, neighbors, and colleagues she already had an audience that would be interested in Sandy Hook Promise, its mission, and programs – all she needed was to create an excuse for her network to get together and talk.
-At the event itself, Nikki broke the evening up into 30-minute segments.
-At the beginning of each segment, she spoke about Sandy Hook Promise programs that address Mental Wellness Early Identification & Intervention and our Keep it Safe and Secure firearm guidelines.
+Nikki (Worthington, Ohio) hosted a SHP Open House at a local wine bistro in her neighborhood earlier this summer.
+She knew that within her circle of friends, neighbors, and colleagues she already had an audience that would be interested in Sandy Hook Promise.
+At the event itself, Nikki broke the evening up into 30-minute segments to share out about SHP’s mission and programs.

 Become a Promise Leader

-Promise Leaders contribute to Sandy Hook Promise’s mission in two ways: By implementing a Sandy Hook Promise program, such as Say Something, Start With Hello, or Youth Mental Health First Aid, within their community or by organizing an awareness-building activity, such as managing a table at a community event, starting an online campaign or organizing a documentary viewing event in their community at least once per calendar year.
+Promise Leaders support Sandy Hook Promise’s mission in two main ways.
+First, by starting a SHP program, such as Say Something or Start With Hello, within their community.
+Secondly, by organizing an awareness-building activity.
+This could be hosting a table at a community event, starting an online campaign, or hosting a documentary viewing event in their community at least once per calendar year.

 Sign up as a Promise Leader and help protect children from gun violence in your community.